 I was born in the deepest, darkest parts of the Peruvian jungle.
 At least, that’s what I like to tell people when I tell them I was born in Peru.
-I was actually born in the capital, Lima.
 I didn’t stay there too long since my father’s job required him to move every few years.
 I lived in places such as Czechoslovakia and London, which showed me a whole other world from the one I grew up in.
 My name is G. Cristopher Nicholson and I know what you’re thinking: that is the most Peruvian name you’ve ever heard.

 I come from a long line of diplomats and generals but I mostly took from my grandmother; an award winning artist who has exhibited her paintings around the world.
-I remember spending hours next to her painting the back garden and asking how I can make my paintings more like hers.
+I remember spending hours next to her, painting the back garden and asking how I can make my paintings more like hers.
 This is where my interest in art began.
-I took a few classes here and there, but never really decided to pursue it.
-I guess I was afraid I would lose the ‘fun’ in it.
 One evening, my father came back from work with a small ten page booklet, about a man who fought crime dressed as a bat.
 This is where my love of comics began.
 My father would tell me stories of heroes and villains, good and evil fighting to see who would prevail.
 I was utterly inspired!
 I combined my two passions and have been fascinated by them ever since.
-In 2013, I graduated from Inter-Dec College with a degree in video game design which introduced me to the digital arts.
+I graduated from Inter-Dec College with a degree in video game design which introduced me to the digital arts.
 I was able to incorporate what i learned into small projects for individuals and local businesses, ranging from advertisements to commissioned prints.

 So, do you have an idea?